 The trek progresses up, following the Budi Gandaki River, to alpine meadows and pastures.
 While following the river, you will cross many suspension bridges, which are a classic Nepal experience.

-At the higher altitudes, the majority Hindu people from lower down give way to people of Tibetan origin, who largely follow Tibetan Buddhism.
+At the higher altitudes, the majority of Hindu people from lower down give way to people of Tibetan origin, who largely follow Tibetan Buddhism.
 After the town of Phillim, you will see an increasing number of mani walls, which are carved with Tibetan Buddhist mantras.

 The main trail after Phillim passes through pine forests, pastures, and numerous villages, before reaching Samdu, the last settlement in the valley.
 Some acclimatization days are built into the trek from this point, so you don’t ascend too high, too fast and risk altitude-related problems.